iana-atanassova/citation-parsers-bir2024/README.md

+# A Comparative Study of Generative LLMs and Traditional Out-of-the-box Citation Parsers

-This repository provides the data that was produced for the experiment reported in the paper by Iana Atanassova and Marc Bertin, submitted to the workshop BIR 2024.
+This repository provides the data that was produced for the experiment reported in the paper by Iana Atanassova and Marc Bertin "Breaking Boundaries in Citation Parsing: A Comparative Study of Generative LLMs and Traditional Out-of-the-box Citation Parsers", submitted to the workshop BIR 2024.

 ## Data